kyaiooiayk/Linux-and-shell-scripting/README.md

 ```

 **Variables**
 - It is a convection to write variables in **uppercase** letter.
-- PLease also see two ways of printing the output.
-- Let us assume we have a file named `variable_example.sh` containing this:
+Please also see two ways of printing the output.
+Let us assume we have a file named `variable_example.sh` containing this:
 ```
 #! /bin/bash